The Best Time to Travel to Alaska: Affordability and Activities Season by Season

 Alaska, nicknamed the Last Frontier, is one of the biggest, yet less populated states in the USA.
 Certainly, its cold winters and moderately warm summers might not look promising in the long run.
 However, visiting Alaska for a short time changes your travel game forever.
 With its glacier-capped mountains, vast fields, and incredible wildlife, Alaska can entertain all kinds of travelers.

-On the other hand, to make the most of your visit to Alaska, you need to choose the best time to travel to the 49th state.
+On the other hand, to make the most of your visit to Alaska, you need to choose the best time to explore places and do things you dream of.
 On that note, the right season to dive into all activities the state has to offer for one person may not always align with the best time for the other.
 It depends solely on one’s plans, priorities, and resistance to cold weather.
-Thus, let your preferences determine what is the best time for you to travel to Alaska.
-And we are here to help you a little bit.
+Thus, let your preferences determine what is the best time to travel to Alaska for you.

-WHEN IS THE BEST TIME TO TRAVEL TO ALASKA AND WHAT CAN YOU DO HERE SEASON BY SEASON?
+WHEN IS THE BEST TIME TO TRAVEL TO ALASKA AND WHAT CAN YOU DO EVERY SEASON?

-Spring picks up the baton of providing the best time of the year to travel to Alaska.
-While arrows on thermometers still gravitate toward the bottom, Alaska slowly begins to wake up.
+Spring marks the start of the best time of the year to travel to Alaska.
+While the arrows on thermometers still gravitate toward the bottom, Alaska slowly begins to wake up.
 And so is its wildlife.

 Moreover, spring is the best time to see the Northern Lights in Alaska.
-Normally, these natural phenomena are active between September and April.
+These natural phenomena are active between September and April.
 Their highest activity, though, normally falls on March.

 Seward Boat Harbor, the best time to travel to Alaska - Roads and Destinations